zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-virtualizedgriddata.md

 }
 ```

-<a name="querying-for-virtualized-data-pageable-skip-take-grid"></a>
+<a name="querying-for-virtualized-data-pageable-random-access-grid"></a>
-#### Pageable / skip-take grid
+#### Pageable / random access grid

 ![Pageable grid][pageable-grid]

 The pageable approach requires setting up a `QueryCache` with a navigation element.
-The navigation element describes the skip-take behavior:
+The navigation element can access data in an order that is not sequential.
+This is known as  random access or skip-take behavior, as in the example located at

 `\SamplesExtension\Extension\Client\Controls\ProductPageableData.ts`

+It is also in the following code.

 ```ts
 var QueryString = MsPortalFx.Base.Resources